itscodenation/curriculum-15-16/unitsYear2/3-reDesign/README.md

 ###4) Share your Cloud9 workspace with your partner
 You and your partner can work on the code for this project at the same time using the collaboration feature in CLoud9.

-In order to set this up click on the "Share" Button in the top-right hand corner of your workspace
+In order to set this up click on the "Share" button in the top right-hand corner of your workspace.

 ###Bonus)
 Your Manager has offered a stipend a $500 for each of the bonus requirements listed below:

 * Add CSS to this project using Bootstrap.
-Give it it's own theme
+Give your project it's own theme
 * Create a game with more variety in throwing opitons.
 Example: [Rock-Paper-Scissors-Lizard-Spock](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock)
 ***

 ##Grading Criteria
-Your manager will be grading your capibility on this project based on [this rubric](assessment.md)
+Your manager will be grading your capability on this project based on [this rubric](assessment.md).

 ##How to Submit
-The final code for this project must be pushed back up to your repo on GitHub. **Then share the link to their repo at bit.ly/ScriptEdProjects**
+The final code for this project must be pushed back up to your repo on GitHub. **Then share the link to the repo at bit.ly/ScriptEdProjects**

-To push to GitHub run the following commands in your terminal:
+To push to GitHub, run the following commands in your terminal:
 `git status`
 `git add .`
 `git commit -m "example comment"`